-By reducing the management involved in a supply chain, the precision and information passed down to clients regarding their products will increase.
 Customers prefer a precise date of arrival of their package rather than a vague estimate.
-Additionally, you could provide special delivery services and notice how customer satisfaction and loyalty increase in the long run.
+Additionally, you could provide special delivery services.
+You will notice how customer satisfaction and loyalty increase in the long run.

 Bi-weekly metrics are best for larger sample sizes, those that are not easily variable within a week.
 These include AOV (average order value), abandonment of shopping cart, and CPA (cost per acquisition).

-Email open rate, multichannel engagement and reach are examples of metrics that should be checked monthly, because it requires a longer period for data due to traffic patterns, and your business’s marketing patterns.
+Email open rate, multichannel engagement and reach are examples of metrics that should be checked monthly.
+This is because it requires a longer period for data due to traffic patterns, and your business’s marketing patterns.

 Now that you know the different metrics you can pick from, it’s time to shortlist them and get started.
-The first and foremost step towards getting useful insights is choosing the most suitable KPIs to track for your business, after which you can collect and analyze your data effectively.
+The first and foremost step towards getting useful insights is choosing the most suitable KPIs to track for your business.
+After this, you will be able to collect and analyze your data effectively.

-This cycle of tracking, collecting and analyzing needs to be repeated and adjustments need to be made to improve its efficiency each time.
-It may sound easy, but in reality, it’s a tedious task and can easily get overwhelming.
+This cycle of tracking, collecting and analyzing needs to be repeated.
+Adjustments will need to be made to improve its efficiency each time.
+It may sound easy.
+But in reality, it’s a tedious task and can easily overwhelm you.
 Here’s a step-by-step guide to help you get started.

-It’s important to set the main objectives of the business because all your efforts put into analytics must contribute to achieving them.
-The metrics you’ve chosen to track must directly relate to the core objectives of your business and help you achieve them.
+It’s important to set the main objectives of the business.
+This is because all your efforts put into analytics must contribute to achieving them.
+The metrics you’ve chosen to track must directly relate to the core objectives of your business.

 Your short-term goals are important and will take precedence.
 However, they should work towards achieving the objectives for the long term.
-The metrics you chose to track must be relevant in the future as well.
+The metrics you chose to track must also be relevant in the future.

-By making your data visually presentable, it becomes more engaging to the stakeholders.
-While planning the necessary metrics to be measured, always have a picture in mind of how you want the data to be presented, in such a way that is beneficial for your business.
+Making your data visually presentable makes it more engaging to the stakeholders.
+Consider its presentation when planning the necessary metrics to be measured.
+Always have a picture in mind of how you want the data to be viewed.
+It should be seen in a way that is beneficial for your business.

 Organization and easy access to your data is the key to getting useful insights.
-The data from your KPIs must be organized, accessible, manageable, as well as navigable, and the members involved should be able to manipulate that data for analysis.
+The data from your KPIs must be organized, accessible, manageable, as well as navigable.
+Members involved should be able to manipulate that data for analysis.

 By analyzing the current performance of your business, you will have clarity on where to pivot to reach the main goal.

-It’s important to pick the KPIs that are suitable to your eCommerce business and that will contribute towards improving and enhancing your business.
+It’s important to pick the KPIs that are suitable to your eCommerce business.
+They must be able to contribute towards improving and enhancing your business.
 Here’s a catchy acronym that can help you do it with ease.

 Presenting - the SMART approach!